artsy/artsy.github.io/_posts/2019-12-03-ios-learning-group.markdown

 There are a lot of things we learned from this survey, and among them was a desire for engineers to better understand how to build iOS software at Artsy.
 With a nudge (and support!) from our _Peer Learning Working Group_, I set out to create a learning plan.
-I wasn't starting out from scratch – we have already run a few learning groups, on topics ranging from Scala fundamentals to React Hooks.
+I wasn't starting from scratch – we already ran a few learning groups on topics ranging from Scala fundamentals to React Hooks.
 We used the lessons learned from _those_ experiences to define and deliver a learning plan.

 I started by booking five sessions, spread out by a week.
 I picked a time that was a good fit for as many engineers as possible, and I scheduled them a month ahead to give people a chance to move their schedules around.
 Scheduling them up front was important, to give learners a sense of what to expect; previous learning groups had suffered from inconsistent schedules, which led to intermittent attendance.
-I also made sure to go to each Tech Lead and ask them to make sure at least one engineer from their team attended.
+I also asked each Tech Lead to make sure at least one engineer from their team attended.

 Next was the actual curriculum.
 In the spirit of "proudly discovered elsewhere", we actually looked at using